-Tax Day, or the deadline for filing your 2020 federal income tax return, falls on May 17 this year.
-But what happens if you miss this deadline and file your tax return late?
+Tax Day, or the deadline for filing your 2021 federal income tax return, falls on April 18 this year.
+But what happens if you are late filing taxes?

 Can You File for an Extension?

 If you think there’s a chance that you might miss the tax-filing deadline, you should file for a deadline extension.
-This will automatically give you until October 15, 2021, to file your taxes.
-However, you must file an extension before May 17 — if you wait until after this date it will be too late to receive an extension.
+This will automatically give you until October 17, 2022, to file your taxes.
+However, you must file an extension before April 18.
+If you wait until after this date, it will be too late to receive an extension.

 To file for an extension, complete IRS Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.

 Note that while filing for an extension will give you more time to file your federal tax return, it does not give you more time to pay your taxes if payments are due.
 If you think you might owe taxes this year instead of receiving a refund, you should estimate how much you’ll owe and send this amount in with Form 4868.